-Keep updating social media with photos!
-We'll collect some of our favorite photos posted on Corps social pages within the past month and post them on this blog.
-Here are some of our favorites from October 2019.
+We love seeing Corps photos on social media!
+We collect our favorite photos posted on Corps social pages within the past month and post them on this blog.
+Here are some of our favorites from October 2022.

 As a Communications Associate, Ed supports The Corps Network Communications Team by creating and managing media content promoting Corps.
 Ed received his bachelor’s degree in Political Science with a minor in Media Studies from DePauw University.
 During college, Ed volunteer coached for a special needs travel ice hockey team in Indianapolis (Go Twisters!) and served as a teaching assistant at DePauw University and Ewha Women’s University in Seoul, South Korea.
 Ed also spent a summer on Capitol Hill as a congressional intern and later completed a 6-month environmental education and outreach internship on the Oregon Coast with the Bureau of Land Management at Yaquina Head Outstanding Natural Area.
 Before joining The Corps Network, Ed worked as a Communications Lead for Environment for The Americas in Boulder, CO.